eduvpn/vpn-server-api/README.md

 servers.
 Each entry for a server also has an `ok` field which indicates whether the response from the server was handled correctly.
 If e.g. a server is down, `ok` will be set to the boolean `false`.
 If the server is up and responded to the request the result will be `true`.
+Callers MUST first check the value of this `ok` field before assuming the rest of the response is available.

 ## Version (OpenVPN)
 Retrieve the versions of the OpenVPN instances: